 ½ cup whole wheat flour or rye flour

 ½ cup tap water

 Notes on ingredients

-- You can make a gluten-free starter following the same method I will demonstrate in class.
-I’ve had great success with teff and buckwheat.
-Brown rice flour, sorghum or a combination of gluten-free flours will also work.
+You can make a gluten-free starter following the same method I will demonstrate in class.
+Teff and buckwheat work very well.
+Brown rice flour, sorghum or a combination of flours should also work well.